EngstromJimmy/Blazm.Hid/Demos.md

 ## Stream deck
 The stream deck is a device with a bunch of buttons and each button is also a screen.
-It is very customizeable and can control almost anything.
+It is very customizable and can control almost anything.
-I use it for controling Visual Studio, Office or when we are streaming.
+I use it for controlling Visual Studio, Office, or when we are streaming.
 I have even used it during this presentation.
 Imagine that you have a service, a website that can offer your users Stream deck integration.
-As soon as you connect to the streamdeck it changes the view and you can now control the website.
+As soon as you connect to the stream deck it changes the view and you can now control the website.
-The only downside is that is takes over control from your software, and they now battle (or listen) to the same buttons.
+The only downside is that it takes over control from your software, and they now battle (or listen) to the same buttons.
-So for this to work 100% we need to turn off the elgato software.
+So for this to work 100% we need to turn off the Elgato software.
-But for this demo I have a couple of buttons that is not mapped that I can use.
+But for this demo, I have a couple of buttons that are not mapped that I can use.
 1. Show the buttons
     ```csharp
     bool[] Buttons = new bool[15];